IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 **Detection**

 Detection probability, $p$,  related to the ocucpancy of a site as $y_{ij}$ ~ Bernoulli($p$), is heterogeneous between visits at the same site.
 Royle and Nichols (2003) note that heterogeneity in p can be induced by variation in abundance between visits.
-Let $N_i$ be the abundance at site $i$.
+Let $N_i$ be the latent unobserved abundance at site $i$.
 The net probability of detection of at least one individual at site $i$ is

 $$
 p_i = 1 ( 1 - r)^{N_i}